Albanese maps for open algebraic spaces: Modifications and regularity

 \proof It suffices to check this after some ground field extension $k\subset k'$ for which $Y\otimes k'$ remains regular.
 So from now on, we assume that $k$ is separably closed.
 Seeking a contradiction, we assume that $Q$ is not affine.
 Then the kernel of the affinization map $Q\ra Q^\aff$ is non-zero.
 We now use the functorial three-step filtration $Q \supset Q_1\supset Q_2\supset Q_3$ introduced in \cite{Laurent; Schroeer 2021}, Section 7, which in turn is based on work of Brion (\cite{Brion 2009}, \cite{Brion 2017}).
 Here $Q_1$ is the kernel of the affinization map, and $Q_2$ is a smooth connected affine group scheme.
 Moreover, $Q_1$ is anti-affine, which means $h^0(\O_{Q_1})=1$, and the quotient $Q_1/Q_2$ is an abelian variety.
 In our situation, the latter is non-trivial, because $Q_1$ is non-trivial and anti-affine, and $Q_2$ is affine.

 We seek to relate this information on the quotient to the Picard scheme.
 The cartesian square

 defines another group scheme $P$, which is of finite type and comes with an epimorphism $h:P\ra Q_1$.
 This $P$ is not affine, because otherwise all its quotients, and in particular $Q_1$ must be affine.
-As in the preceding paragraph we infer that the anti-affine group scheme $P_1$ is non-trivial.
+As in the preceding paragraph we infer that the anti-affine group scheme $P_1=\Kernel(P\ra P^\aff)$ is non-trivial.
 If the composition $P_1\ra Q_1/Q_2$ vanishes, we get an induced epimorphism $P^\aff=P/P_1\ra Q_1/Q_2$ from an affine group scheme to an abelian variety, thus $Q_1/Q_2=0$, contradiction.
-Since $P_2$ is smooth, connected and affine, it belongs to the kernel of $P_1\ra Q_1/Q_2$, and the image of this map must be a non-zero abelian variety $B$.
+Since $P_2$ is smooth, connected and affine, it belongs to the kernel of $P_1\ra Q_1/Q_2$, and the image of the latter must be a non-zero abelian variety $B$, arising as a quotient of the abelian variety $P_1/P_2$.
 Setting $A=P_1/P_2$ we get a short exact sequence

 where the abelian variety $A$ surjects onto $B \subset Q/Q_2$.